Schenectady, New York Work Visa Lawyers

-Under certain circumstances, an employer may obtain a work visa to hire a foreign worker if a qualified U.S. employee cannot be found in Schenectady New York.
+Under specific circumstances, an employer may obtain a work visa to hire a foreign worker if a qualified U.S. employee cannot be found in Schenectady New York.

 There are often restrictions on how many Work Visas can be issued for each type of job, and these visas must be renewed regularly.

-Persons moving to the U.S. for other reasons, such as marriage to a U.S. citizen, may concurrently seek a work visa in Schenectady, New York.
+Persons moving to the U.S. for other reasons, such as marriage to an U.S. citizen, may concurrently seek a work visa in Schenectady, New York.

 Like every other visa, a work Visa can be your first step towards citizenship.